Back to blog

 Camera: extreme close-up, macro lens

-Motion: 240fps ultra slow-motion ripple expansion
+Motion: 240fps ultra slow-motion ripple expansion; concentric waves

 19. Time-lapse clouds